-In this guide, we’ll walk you through how to install Marblerun into your Kubernetes cluster.
-Then we’ll deploy a sample confidential application to demonstrate the capabilities of Marblerun.
+In this guide, you will install Marblerun into your Kubernetes cluster and deploy a sample confidential application to demonstrate the capabilities of Marblerun.

 NoteA working SGX DCAP environment is required for Marblerun to work.
 For the ease of exploring and testing we provide a simulation mode with